MartinvonBerg/WPMediaCat.lrplugin/readme.md

 # Changelog
 - 1.5.0.0 / 20.10.2024:

     added support for AVIF-Files.
 Minor Bugfixes.
 Added setting for conversion Quality and reduction of EXIF-Data.
 Added a check for reachability of WP-Site prior to upload.
 Could not test AVIF-upload completely due to WP-performance problems.
+Therefore added additonally local generation of WEBP and AVIF-Files with ImageMagick.

 # Credits
 - ZeroBrane Studio for Lua Debugging, https://studio.zerobrane.com/